gabriela-framework/gabriela/docs/README.md

 ````

 This object contains two properties: **req** and **res** who correspond to the current request
 and response.
-These are the same object that you would use with restify.
+These are the same objects that you would use with restify.

 ### 1.7.3 Default response body